Charges? Call today: (651) 994-6744

 Being arrested for driving while intoxicated (DWI) in St. Paul can feel like your world is spinning out of control.
 The embarrassment of being pulled over, the fear of losing your license, and the uncertainty about your future can be overwhelming.
 At Sieben Edmunds Miller, our DWI attorneys in St. Paul understand what’s at stake—and we’re ready to fight for you.

-Understanding DWI and DUI in St. Paul, Minnesota
+Difference Between DUI and DWI in St. Paul, Minnesota

 In Minnesota, the terms DWI (Driving While Impaired) and DUI (Driving Under the Influence) are often used interchangeably, but the law formally recognizes DWI.
 Charges can arise from driving under the influence of alcohol, controlled substances, prescription medications, or cannabis.
 Even if your BAC is below the legal limit, you may still be charged if law enforcement believes your ability to operate a vehicle is impaired.